NotYusta/NotYusta/README.md

 ## To Do(s) - 2022
 - A fit body (i'm too thin and skinny)
-- Learn PHP Laravel
+- Learn PHP Laravel (php is the language i most hated after python.)
 - Learn React
+- Learn App Dev - Flutter
-- Learn App Dev (Flutter & Kotlin)
+- Learn Android App Dev - Kotlin

 <p>I might be inactive in social media(s) in order to achieve em</p>